Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 ## Instructions

-Starting this example is very straight-forward and has no external dependencies (aside from content of this repository), it can be simply executed using `docker run`
+Starting this example is very straight-forward and has no external dependencies (aside from content of this repository), it can be simply started using `docker run`.

+As with most of the examples in this repository, we're going to directly reference the provisioning script by its URL.
+But it could also be located on the Jahia's filesystem (or mounted volume).

 ```bash
 docker run -e EXECUTE_PROVISIONING_SCRIPT="https://raw.githubusercontent.com/Jahia/provisioning-examples/main/01-personal-api-tokens/provisioning.yaml" -p 8080:8080 jahia/jahia-ee:8.0.3.0